Skip to content Skip to footer

 Cost Of Living

-The cost of living in Jackson, Mississippi is lower than the national average, making it an affordable place to reside.
-Housing costs, healthcare, and groceries are relatively budget-friendly compared to other U.S. cities.
+The cost of living index in Jackson, Mississippi is lower than the national average, making it an affordable place to reside.
+Housing costs, transportation, and groceries are notably reasonable.

 Other